meyerpedro/Understanding-Music-Lyric/ReadMe.md

 Considering the class imbalances in the data and the fact that we are not accounting for important subgenres, the model did a better job in predicting a song's genre based on it's lyrics than random chance.
 The average prediction score (f1 score) of 37% is higher than the prediction probability of picking one of the seven genres at random, which is approximately 14%.

-There is still room to improve this model, but it is safe to say that it is possible to make an accurate prediction of a song's genre based solely on it's lyrics.
+There is still room to improve this model, but it is safe to say that this model improves on random chance predictions of a song's genre based solely on it's lyrics.